6. Multiplicative Functionals#

 and

-The martingale component to the multiplicative functional has “unusual behavior” as a stochastic process.
+The martingale component of the multiplicative functional has “peculiar behavior.”
 It has expectation one by construction.
-By the Martingale Convergence Theorem it is guaranteed to converge, typically to zero as is evident in Fig. 6.2, which plots the probability density function for different values of \(t\).
+The Martingale Convergence Theorem guarantees that sample paths converge, typically to zero.
+Fig. 6.2 plots probability density functions of the martingale component for different values of \(t\).

-As we have emphasized, we are more interested in this martingale component as a change of probability measure.
-Given formula for \({\widetilde N}_t,\) the change in probability measure induces mean \( {\mathbb H}\) in the conditional distribution for the shock \(W_{t+1}\).
+We are especially interested in this martingale component as a change of probability measure.
+Formula (6.9) for \({\widetilde N}_t\) tells how the change in probability measure induces mean \( {\mathbb H}\) in the conditional distribution for the shock \(W_{t+1}\).

-The case in which \(X_t\) is a finite-state Markov chain is also manageable computationally.
-In this case the principal eigenvalue calculation collapses to finding an eigenvector of a matrix with all positive entries.
+Models in which \(X_t\) is a finite-state Markov chain are also manageable computationally.
+In such models the principal eigenvalue calculation reduces to finding an eigenvector of a matrix with all positive entries.

 Let \({\mathbb G}\) be an \(n \times n\) matrix whose \((i,j)\) entry \({\sf g}_{ij}\) is an additive net growth rate \(Y_{t+1} - Y_t\) experienced when \(X_{t+1} = {\sf s}_j\) and \(X_t = {\sf s}_i\).
 The stochastic process \(Y\) is governed by the additive functional